roncli/LibWowAPI/README.markdown

 See the [Documentation](https://github.com/roncli/LibWowAPI/wiki/LibWowAPI) for more information on how to use LibWowAPI in your .NET application.

 ## Version History

+### 2.0 - 11/12/2014
+* Summary:
+ * This is a large update, upgrading to the .NET Framework v4.5.1, keeping up with Blizzard's latest API changes, refactorization and disambiguation of many classes, and a new unit testing project.
+Hence, the major version number increment.
+ * There are many breaking changes, so if your code doesn't compile, use this list of changes to determine what might have changed.
+ * Moved to use the new Mashery API.
+This will require an API key.
+Visit http://dev.battle.net for information on how to get a key.
+Note: The China region does not have a Mashery URI right now.
+Just use the API without an API key for now, until China is supported.
+ * There is a new unit testing project.
+See the Unit Testing section for information on how to enable Unit Testing.
+ * Added many classes that were added since 1.0.4 that did not get added in 1.1.
+ * Fixed many broken classes that were changed by Blizzard since 1.1.
+ * Refactored many repetitive classes into a single class.
+In general, the namespace used was the namespace that makes the most sense for the object.
+For instance, completed achievements are in the new Achivement namespace, while talents reside in the Data.Talent namespace.
+ * Renamed some classes that may cause confusion, for example two Stats classes were renamed BattlePetStats and CharacterStats.
+ * IDs are now more descriptive.
+ * Many bug fixes, especially with processing API errors from Blizzard.
+* Details:
+ * New:
+   * Added new LibWowAPITest unit tesitng project.
+   * Added ApiKey to the WowAPIData class.
+Visit http://dev.battle.net to get a Mashery API key.
+   * Added Language.Italiano to send it_IT for Italian.
+   * Added achievement lookup.
+(Achievement.AchievementLookup)
+   * Added faction to achievements.
+   * Added ItemLevel and Armor to achievement reward items.
+   * Added OwnerRealm, SuffixID, UniqueID, PetSpeciesID, PetBreed, PetLevel, and PetQuality to the auction data.
+   * Added battle pet ability, species, and stats lookups.
+(BattlePet.BattlePetAbility, BattlePet.BattlePetSpecies, and BattlePet.BattlePetStats)
+   * Added challenge mode leaderboards for realm and region.
+(Challenge.ChallengeRealm and Challenge.ChallengeRegion)
+   * Added TimeZone to realms.
+   * Added Guild and GuildRealm to characters displayed within the Guild class.
+No, I don't understand why they added redundant information, either.
+   * Added FamilyID ans FamilyName to character's hunter pets.
+   * Added item level, upgrade information, and stats to a character's equipped items.
+   * Added LFR and Flex kills as well as most recent timestamps to all modes for progression in character profile.
+   * Added haste, spell haste, ranged haste, ranged expertise, and new PvP values to combat stats in character profile.
+   * Added class talents lookup.
+(Data.ClassTalents)
+   * Added pet type lookup.
+(Data.PetTypes)
+   * Added guild challenge modes to the guild profile lookup.
+   * Added pets, pet slot, and character audit information to character profile lookup.
+   * Added minimum item level to gem info for items.
+   * Added context and bonus information for items.
+   * Added list of items to an item set in the items.
+   * Added spell lookup.
+(Spell.SpellLookup)
+   * Added ConnectedRealms to most realm objects.
+ * Removed:
+   * Removed PublicKey and PrivateKey from the WowAPIData class.
+   * Removed all references to reforging.
+   * Removed namespace PvP and all classes within, since Blizzard has removed those APIs.
+   * Removed references to hit rating and weapon expertise in character stats.
+ * Fixes:
+   * Upgraded solution and projects to Visual Studio 2013 and .NET 4.5.
+   * Language.EnglishEU now correctly sends en_GB.
+   * The Auctions class no longer returns an AuctionHouse object for each faction (Alliance, Horde, and Neutral), but now it returns just one AuctionHouse for the entire realm (Auctions).
+   * Refactored Character, CharacterAchievements, GuildAchievements, GuildRewards, and Guild objects to use the various classes from the Achievements namespace for achievements, crtieria, and reward items.
+   * Achievement criteria are now sorted by their OrderIndex property.
+   * All public references to Side have been changed to Faction.
+   * Refactored Character objects to use the GuildBasicInfo and Emblem classes from the Guild namespace.
+   * PvP data for the character profile has been updated to eliminate teams and use the new brackets.
+   * Moved TotalHonorableKills to the base character data to reflect the change made in the API.
+   * Changed the Rank field to the Subtext field in the Spell class within the Character namespace.
+   * Changed item weapon damage to show both integer and exact min and max values.
+   * Refactored Guild objects to use the CharacterBasicInfo class from the Character namespace.
+   * Refactored Character, GuildPerks, and Item objects to use the Spell class from the Spell namespace.
+   * Refactored Character, CharacterAchievements, GuildAchievements, GuildRewards, and Guild objects to use the ItemBasicInfo class from the Item namespace.
+   * Refactored Item objects to use the ItemSet and SetBonus classes from the ItemSet namespace.
+   * Refactored Achievement and Guild objects to use the new ItemBasicInfo class from the Item namespace.
+   * Refactored Character and Guild objects to use the CompletedAchievements class from the Achievement namespace.
+   * Replaced all fields named just "ID" with a more descriptive property.
+   * Refactored Character and Guild objects to use the Spec and Glyph classes from the Data.Talents namespace.
+   * Refactored Character objects to use new Talent class from the Data.Talent namespace.
+   * Refactored Auction objects to use new RealmName class from the Realm namespace.
+   * Refactored Class objects for characters to be called CharacterClass.
+   * Refactored Class objects for items to be called ItemClass.
+The ID field is now correctly called ClassID.
+   * Refactored Subclass objects for items to be called ItemSubclass.
+The ID field is now correctly called SubclassID.
+   * Renamed Stat enumeration to ItemStatType.
+   * ItemStatType.FeralAttackPower was removed.
+   * Refactored Stat objects for items to be called ItemStat.
+   * Refactored Stats objects for characters to be called CharacterStats.
+   * Refactored Member objects for guilds to be called GuildMember.
+   * Updated Data.Talents.CharacterTalents to group the talents by slot.
+   * Weapon Damage on an Item is no longer a collection.

 ### 1.1 - 9/5/2012
 * New: